deepestblue/ilakkanam/README.md

 ### UI

 *Vinayinam* comes with a basic UI that also tests the API surface.
-The UI is accessible through `index.html` and is hosted at <https://www.ambari.sh/vinayinam/>.
+You can access the UI <https://www.ambari.sh/vinayinam/> or host it yourself through `index.html`.

 ## Future work